Lindsley was the representative for New York’s 17th congressional district and was a Republican. He served from 1885 to 1887.

-From Dec 1885 to Mar 1887, Lindsley missed 68 of 300 roll call votes, which is 22.7%.
-This is better than the median of 28.0% among the lifetime records of representatives serving in Mar 1887.
+From Dec 1885 to Mar 1887, Lindsley missed 71 of 306 roll call votes, which is 23.2%.
+This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Dec 1886-Mar 1887||103||34||33.0%||65th|